froboy/yusaopeny_docs/content/en/docs/Wiki/[IN-REVIEW]-Secure-devops-for-composer-2-release.md

 Composer version 1.10.15 2020-10-13 15:59:09
 ```
 as an output of the command.

+### Case after October 30, 2020, when you accidentally upgraded to composer 2.x

 If you faced your composer already updated to composer version 2 and having issues with it - downgrade it to latest  1.x version by running a command
 ```sh